 "None of Irvine's Embassy Suites has ever disappointed me," he said, "so that's why I decided on this one on Main Street to bring my family this time."
 An impressive endorsement with which we can definitely concur.

 Our experience was extra special because we had the need to check in early, and our room was not quite ready, so the management insisted we stay in the Presidential Suite.
 You can bet that was an adventure in itself.
-The 180-degree view from the three huge windows was a delight in itself, and with two bedrooms, two baths, three flat screen TVs, and more, we felt pampered indeed.
+The 180-degree view from the three huge windows was a delight in itself, and with two bedrooms, two baths, three flat-screen TVs, and more, we felt pampered indeed.

 We also checked out several of the regular rooms while we were there, and they, too, certainly leave nothing to be desired.
 We would stay in one of them anytime.
 It's a lovely property.

-One thing we missed during our visit -- cancelled due to a slight change in wind and weather -- was a ride on Orange County Great Park's tethered, helium-filled orange (what else?) balloon that soars up to 400 feet above the surrounding landscape.
-It holds 25-30 passengers, and serves as a public observation deck for the $70 million development plan to expand the park's current 60 acres to more than 200 currently underway.
+One thing we missed during our visit -- canceled due to a slight change in wind and weather -- was a ride on Orange County Great Park's tethered, helium-filled orange (what else?) balloon that soars up to 400 feet above the surrounding landscape.
+It holds 25-30 passengers and serves as a public observation deck for the $70 million development plan to expand the park's current 60 acres to more than 200 currently underway.

 The metropolitan park itself is located in the heart of the Irvine area, and it also features a visitor's center, tournament-quality soccer fields, the Palm Courts Arts Complex, a kiddie cave at Kids Rock playground, a carousel and more.
 You can be sure this park is on our bucket list for our next trip to Irvine.

-IMPORTANT: It goes without saying that it's best to plan, if possible, the least busy time you can arrange, if you plan to visit Disneyland, and don't forget a GPS for ease in getting around "Divine Irvine" and environs.
+IMPORTANT: It goes without saying that it's best to plan, if possible, the least busy time you can arrange if you plan to visit Disneyland, and don't forget a GPS for ease in getting around "Divine Irvine" and environs.